jperez3/taccoform-blog/hugo/content/posts/TTS_P4.md

 You now have Terraform Cloud doing the heavy lifting for storing, encrypting, and versioning your Terraform `statefiles`.
 Even better, you can add more people to your Terraform Cloud organization to collaborate on terraform work.
 You can also start incorporating CI/CD workflows into your terraform projects.

+Check out the next [post](https://www.taccoform.com/posts/tts_p3/) which will cover defining, using, and organizing variables.

 ---
 _As always, feel free to reach out on twitter via [@taccoform](https://twitter.com/taccoform) for questions and/or feedback on this post_